Setup and Config

 Recursive: All paths inside a directory are included.

 Parent: All files immediately inside a directory are included.

-the following patterns:
+sparse-checkout file contains the following patterns:

-A/B/C as a recursive pattern, the folders
+A/B/C as a recursive pattern, the directories

 A/B are added as parent patterns.
 The resulting sparse-checkout file

 /* !/*/ /A/ !/A/*/ /A/B/ !/A/B/*/ /A/B/C/